There’s nothing more self-assuring than waking up in the morning, walking in front of the mirror, and loving how you look.

 Although, your chances of getting an infection after a breast enhancement are very small; the national average being around 1%.
 Similar to loss of sensitivity, as far as infections go, there’s really no need to worry about one!
 As your chances of infection are trivial.

-Another common concern of women considering breast enhancement is how it will affect their ability to breastfeed.
+One of the most common concerns with breast enhancement is how it will affect their ability to breastfeed.
 With implants, most of the time it’s still possible to breastfeed, although the implants may affect your capacity to produce a full supply of breast milk.

 Typically, your ability to breastfeed and produce a full supply of milk depends on: